Digital-Peak/DPDocker/README.md

 - [Npm](npm)
 Some npm tasks to install or update the Javascript dependencies.
 Additionally there is a task to build the assets or do watch the extension for changes and do direct builds.
 - [Tests](tests)
-Runs the system tests inside different containers of an extension.
+Runs the system tests inside different containers of an extension or joomla core.
 - [Webserver](webserver)
 A dev server which set's up a Joomla instance and installs some extensions out of the box.